Skip to main content

 Medical Alert pros and cons

 Medical Alert’s clearly labeled packaging helped our testers set up their devices right out of the box.
-We like that the manual has visual cues, which is helpful both for people who find it difficult to read small-print text and those who simply like a visual aid when understanding directions.
+We like that the manual has visual cues, which are helpful both for people who find it difficult to read small-print text and those who simply like a visual aid when understanding directions.
 The devices themselves are simple with large buttons and bold, easier-to-read print.

 A man pressing a large help button on a medical alert system